ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 <a name="custom-url" />
 #### 2.3.4 Configuring cookie timeouts using `setSessionCookieTimeout`

 The JavaScript Tracker sets two cookies: a visitor cookie and a session cookie.
-The visitor cookie contains all persistent information about the user, including the number of times the user has visited the site.
+The visitor cookie contains all persistent information about the user, including a visit count (the number of times the user has visited the site).
 It lasts for two years.
 The session cookie is specific to an individual session.
-By default, it times out after 30 minutes.
+By default, it expires after 30 minutes pass with no event fired.
 Whenever a Snowplow event is fired, if no session cookie is found, the Tracker takes this to mean that a new session has started.
-It therefore increments the part of the visitor cookie representing the number of times the user has visited the site.
+It therefore increments the visitor cookie's visit count.
 If the user leaves the site and returns before the 30 minutes is up, the visit count is not incremented.

-The visit count is added to each event querystring as "vid".
+The visit count is added to each event querystring as "vid". "vid=3" would mean an event was fired during the user's third session.

 You can change the default from 30 minutes by using `setSessionCookieTimeout`.
 You should give the expiration time of the session cookie in seconds: